carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 Link to shields.io

 ### Citation
-- It is very easy to correctly cite a paper: all the necessary information (metadata) can be found on the title page or the article website.
+It is easy to correctly cite a paper: all the necessary information (metadata) can be found on the title page or the article website.

 Software and datasets have no title page, the relevant information is often less obvious.
-- To get credit for your work, you should provide citation information for your software.
+To get credit for your work, you should provide citation information for your software.

-- One way to do this is by including a [CITATION.cff](https://citation-file-format.github.io/) file (Citation File Format) in the root of your repository.
+A good way to add citation information is by including a [CITATION.cff](https://citation-file-format.github.io/) file (Citation File Format) in the root of your repository.
 This plain text file, written in YAML format, contains all the necessary citation details in a structured manner.

-- Platforms like GitHub, Zenodo, and Zotero reuse the citation metadata you provide.
-GitHub, for example, automatically renders file on the repository landing page and provide BibTeX snippet which users can simply copy!
+Platforms like GitHub, Zenodo, and Zotero reuse the citation metadata you provide.
+GitHub, for example, automatically renders the file on the repository landing page and provides a BibTeX snippet which users can simply copy!

 #### Minimal example